 I was born and raised in Bayamón, Puerto Rico.
 I decided to move to Los Angeles six years ago, and finished my Master’s degree in Art for Commerce Photography from the Academy of Art University in 2016.

-I currently work as an Editorial/Portrait photographer, showcasing people surrounded by color and symmetry.
+I currently work as an Editorial/Portrait photographer, showcasing people surrounded by color and symmetry (guide).
 My style is always walking a fine line between commercial and conceptual photography.
 But what’s definitively clear is my color based and minimal branding.

 To be honest, the technical aspect of photography wasn’t the main element that attracted me to the craft.
 It was the opportunity it gave me to create specific scenes I had in mind using light and shadows that made me want to pursue it as a career.